 January always puts me in the mood to organize and purge.
 If you’re cleaning out your fabric stash as part of a sewing-room reorganization for the new year and looking for a good place to send excess fabric, I’ve got help for you.
-Or for anyone who wants to give fabric to a good cause, I’ve created an updated list of places to donate fabric.
+Or for anyone who wants to give unwanted fabric to a good cause, I’ve created an updated list of places to donate fabric.
 There are some great causes that can always use fabric, batting or thread donations.

 Important: Before you send off fabric willy-nilly, I do recommend contacting the organization directly before you donate to understand their specific needs and only send fabric they can put to good use.
+Unusable fabric donations only cause bigger headaches for these shoe-string organizations.

 Check your local Days for Girls chapter.
 They typically need dark and patterned flannels and quilting cottons.